Combining the Rules

-Here are a few more examples where you use a combination of the rules from the previous pages.
+Here are a few more examples where you can use a combination of the rules from the previous pages.

 Example 1